ORCID/ORCID-Source/DEVSETUP.md

 ```

 Please notice that you should update the path on "*keystoreFile*" and "*truststoreFile*"; that path should point to the root path where you have the ORCID code.

-	When this id done, restart the server.
+When this it is done, restart the server.

 # Testing
 ## Maven test